sif-baldr/sifchainapi-docs/docs/02 Sifchain API.md

 You can follow the instruction and create your own database by:
 - Fetching data through setting up your own ETL processes through [sif-etl](https://github.com/Sifchain/sif-etl)
-- Populating it with the Sifchain database (you will need to ask for credentials on [Discord](https://discord.gg/ZSw72wxF) in the sdk-integrations [sdk-integrations channel](https://discord.gg/KWaJGzaZ) :mage:
+- Populating it with the Sifchain database (you will need to ask for credentials on [Discord](https://discord.gg/ZSw72wxF) in the sdk-integrations [sdk-integrations channel](https://discord.gg/KWaJGzaZ)

-For more details, you can look at the [video tutorial](https://www.youtube.com/watch?v=2AzXeJ8xNMA&t=461s)
+For more details, you can look at the following walkthough video: [video tutorial](https://www.youtube.com/watch?v=2AzXeJ8xNMA&t=461s)

 ### Dependencies:
 [Node v14.17.4](https://nodejs.org/en/blog/release/v14.17.4)